berkimbayev/kinnow/README.md

    `The research carried out using magnetic resonance imaging (MRI) at the Centre for Spinal Research in Aberdeen, revealed that the optimal sitting position was reclining back at 135 degrees.
 This position was shown to cause less strain on the lumbar spine, spinal disks, and associated muscles and tendons, compared with an upright sitting posture.`

    `You are sitting straight all day at work.
-Your kids are sitiing straight all day at school.
+Your kids are sitting straight all day at school.
 But you don't need to sit straight in a movie theater.
 It's the place for you and your family to take a rest.`